 Overconsumption of Negativity

-Let’s face it, there’s not been joy in 2020.
+Let’s face it, there’s not been a joy in 2020.
 But do we really need to have our faces rubbed in it the whole time?
+Do you constantly want to feel the criticism of your body weight?
+Can social media dictate how much weight you should weigh, what clothes you should wear, or what exercises you should do?
+If yes, then you might be spending half of your savings on Binge Eating Therapy itself!
 Social media might be filled with information, but it’s also increased our intake of negative news.
 From scare stories about hospitals running out of beds to death tolls, we’ve been bombarded with doom and gloom!
 In fact, the term ‘doomscrolling’ has been used to describe the mind-numbing scrolling and almost compulsive consumption of negative media.

 Overconsumption of Hate Speech